 It is abnormal for your drains to back up in your home or business.
-In the event your drains back up, our technicians can clear the line to alleviate the blockage, however this is usually only temporarily solution, and will occur again.
+In the event your drains back up, our technicians can clear the line to alleviate the blockage, however, this is usually only a temporarily solution, and will occur again.

 The traditional suggestion in the industry if you have cast iron is to replace the system under your home with new P.V.C piping.
 Cost related to this project are extensive and can be in the thousands of dollars and requires permits and engineering to perform.